4amstars/4amstars/README.md

 Ai has a way of giving code, claiming it is awesonme, then roasting the code next time you ask it to be audited.
 I am in tune with Ai tho... and each app is made by ai then well tested.
 I do not just have ai poop out apps and then upload them to git instantly.
 All the apps are verified to compile and work.
 If you search git you usually find 5 year old apps where someone started the app then abandoned it.
 More and more well coded ai apps are showing up.
 A couple of my repos are funny-- they are dozens of great apps all in one repo.
 Of note- all the apps that i have chatgpt make are without restriction.
 Do what you want with the code.

-I bounce from linux to windows but due to this video https://youtu.be/bWXmDvKU1Ww?feature=shared by djware  im not going to mess with linux for a while.
-A long while.
-My fave linux distros included fedora, qubes OS, tails, popos, and a few more.

-my fav twitter/x acct is @ ghostsecgroup

-It really sucks that no one gives a crap bout personal sites any more, (so only delusional people try to make websites lol) but at least Ai stepped in to fill the very real void.
-Ai is exciting and empowering.
-Learning to code is laughable- just have ai make your apps in any lang.

- usaf vet (p&t)

-I play chess on the daily- unless working on something interesting when having ai make apps.

 ![zz1](https://github.com/user-attachments/assets/26522f0b-7f6e-43b8-9298-d24958cd6ec4)